The-Frederickson-Lab/symbiotic-polyploid-legumes/README.md

-# Analysis for "Symbiosis with rhizobia limits range expansion only in polyploid legumes"
+# Analysis for "Non-symbiotic legumes are more invasive, but only if polyploid"

 Tia Harrison Oct 13 2022